adamiser/stat386-projects/_posts/2022-10-18-webScraping.md

 No, this isn't an argument for having more or less kids, don't worry.
 Rather, these statements pose the question, is the world population really declining?
 What do things like fertility rate, life expectancy, and population density look like throughout the world?
 We should be careful not to jump to conclusions before looking at the data.
 And there is plenty of data involving population growth.

+> Is the world population really declining?
+How do you know?

-This post examines gathering population data from [the United Nations Data Portal](https://population.un.org/dataportal/home) using their public API.
+This post examines gathering population data from [the United Nations Data Portal](https://population.un.org/dataportal/home) using their public API. *I wish to emphasize that this API is public, and the United Nations encourages its use*.
 The UN has data for dozens of variables involving population growth in countries around the world.
 This data, as I mentioned before, is public and quite easy to access.
 Many insights can be gleaned from examining these variables.
 Perhaps we can prove through analysis if zero population growth really is where we're heading.

 ### The API

 The API is easily accessed.
 The UN website even includes a [helpful walkthrough](https://population.un.org/dataportal/about/dataapi) on how to use the API.
-This post will use and expound on examples found on this website.
+My work will use and expound on examples found in this walkthrough.

+> Remember this API is public and the United Nations encourages its use.

 We start by exploring the base URL for the API: